-(1) There is established a national centre to be known as the Financial Intelligence Centre, that is responsible for administering this Act, subject to any general or specific policy directives which the Minister may issue.

-(2) The Bank must provide administrative services to the Centre.
+- (1) There is established an operationally independent and autonomous national centre to be known as the Financial Intelligence Centre, that is responsible for administering this Act, subject to any general or specific policy directives which the Minister may issue. - (1A) The Centre must perform its functions freely and without fear, favour or prejudice and must safeguard against political, administrative and private sector influence and interference. - (2) The Centre is physically hosted within the Bank and the Bank must provide administrative support services to the Centre, where needed.